 Buying a traditional insurance policy often means tracking down and researching products from brands they aren’t familiar with - and as we’ve already seen, the industry doesn’t make this an easy task.
 For customers, it’s far simpler to obtain insurance from a trusted brand that they already have a relationship with (and also to keep track of the policy once they have it).

 Things have changed, however, and so has the business equation.
-Advances in the insurance-infrastructure-as-a-service space mean that you can now partner with a company that’s already done the heavy lifting on the technology, operations, compliance, and capital required (like us!).
+Advances in the insurance-as-a-service space mean that you can now partner with a company that’s already done the heavy lifting on the technology, operations, compliance, and capital required (like Boost!).
 With the right partner, you can go to market with a white-labeled or co-branded insurance offering in a matter of days or weeks, instead of years.

 If you’re looking to increase your company’s revenue (and who isn’t?), offering embedded insurance should definitely be near the top of your consideration list.
-With potential for significant recurring revenue, increased customer engagement and satisfaction, and an easier go-to-market path than ever before, there’s never been a better time to start.
+With potential for significant recurring revenue from embedded insurance, increased customer engagement and satisfaction, and an easier go-to-market path than ever before, there’s never been a better time to start.

 Ready to get started with embedded insurance?
-The Boost insurance-as-a-service platform can help.
+The Boost digital insurance platform can help.

 1 Bain/Research Now Insurance NPS Survey, 2018